Code-Institute-Submissions/venum-mma-store/README.md

 **Bag**

 A user may add a given product here for purchase.
 He/she may also update the quentity or size, and even delete a product from the bag.
 Moreover, the user may procede to purchase the contentsof the bag by clicking on checkout which forwards the user to the checkout page.
+Appropriate toast messages are displayed every time a user adds, updates or deletes a product to/from bag.
 **Checkout**

 Here the user may input his/her card and personal info in order to procede with the purchase.
 If the user is authenticated or a returning user the info may be stored and called on click.
 At the moment in order to make a purchase one has to input stripe's test card number.